codewithelmor/Angular-What-Why-Purpose/README.md

 Key features of TypeScript include:

-1. **Static Typing: TypeScript introduces a static type system, enabling developers to define types for variables, function parameters, and return values.
+1. **Static Typing**: TypeScript introduces a static type system, enabling developers to define types for variables, function parameters, and return values.
 This helps catch type-related errors during development and provides better code intelligence in integrated development environments (IDEs).

-2. **Interfaces: TypeScript supports the use of interfaces, allowing developers to define contracts for object shapes.
+2. **Interfaces**: TypeScript supports the use of interfaces, allowing developers to define contracts for object shapes.
 This enhances code readability and maintainability by explicitly specifying the expected structure of objects.

 3. **Enums**: TypeScript includes support for enums (enumerations), making it easier to work with sets of named constants.
 This can improve code clarity by giving meaningful names to values.